 - Assure that law enforcement agencies train their officers to pursue evidence, avoid racial profiling, and treat all communities with respect.

-- Focus on community policing, understanding communities and interacting with residents so that police can set aside stereotypes and better protect public safety.
+- Focus on community policing, giving communities a vital voice in deciding how they are policed and being sure that police interact with community residents so that they can set aside stereotypes and better protect public safety.